fienvh/uit-documentatie/content/json-ld/latest/jwt-authentication.md

 ![Postman method](/img/postman-method-url.png "Postman method")

 ### Body
-For some requests a well formed json-ld body is required.
-See documentation
+For some requests a well formed json-ld body is required (See documentation for specs).
+Use 'raw'

 ![Postman body](/img/postman-body.png "Postman body")